PerziThomas/DA_Perzi_Ambrosch/source/DA.md

 This function is provided by the package _leaflet-geosearch_, which can be easily used and was only slightly customized.

 A custom React component _GeoSearchField_ is used.
-In it, _GeoSearchControl_ provided by _leaflet-geosearch_ is created with customization options.
+In it, an instance of _GeoSearchControl_ provided by _leaflet-geosearch_ is created with customization options.
 This is then added to the map in the _useEffect_ hook.

 The component _GeoSearchField_ is also used inside the _LeafletMap_ in order to make the search button available on the map.